-Most of the obesity surgeons and doctors in India performing minimally invasive Lap Gastric Banding, vertical sleeve Gastrectomy and Roux-en-Y Gastric bypass have graduated from top medical school universities of North America-USA, Canada, UK, Europe, Australia and have vast overseas healthcare surgery experience and training from best hospitals.
+Most of the obesity surgeons and doctors in India performing minimally invasive Lap Gastric Banding, vertical sleeve Gastrectomy and Roux-en-Y Gastric bypass have graduated from top medical schools and the Universities of North America-USA, Canada, UK, Europe, Australia and have vast overseas healthcare surgery experience and training from best hospitals.
 The foreign patients can therefore avail the finest board certified medical professionals- board certified surgeons, board certified doctors, physician and JCI – JCAHO accredited, government registered and approved private medical Healthcare facilities in India for their respective surgery.

-Thus a world-class low price facilitation services for the visiting overseas patients for their cheaper surgery treatment trip at the top rated private specialty hospital and clinical facilities in the following Indian cities:
+Thus, we offer a world-class low price facilitation services for the overseas patients looking for the cheaper surgery treatment trip at the top rated private specialty hospital and clinical facilities in the following Indian cities:

-Besides, having a world class medical treatment, the foreign patients also have the opportunity to explore the country’s heritage places like the Taj and Red Fort, along with the natural scenic places of Goa and Kerala encompassing all the beauty which Mother Nature’s empowers these areas.
+Besides, having a world class medical treatment, the foreign patients also have the opportunity to explore the country’s heritage places like the Taj and Red Fort, along with the natural scenic places of Goa and Kerala encompassing all the beauty of Mother Nature.

 Laparoscopic Adjustable Gastric Banding AGB